yashrajjain726/commercecart/README.md

 - Express - Used to create APIs for the app
 - Provider - Used in frontend to manage state

-## Structure & Features
+## Structure and Features

-Admin Features:
+User Features:

-- User can view the category based products
+- Users can view the category-based products
-- User can see deal of the deal
+- User can see the details of the deal
 - User can order the product
 - User can rate the product
-- User can add its address, where it want to get it delivered
+- User can add its address and where it wants to get it delivered
-- User can view order's of there
+- Users can view orders from there
-- User can search product from the whole product DB
+- Users can search products from the whole product database.

-User Features:
+Admin Features:

 - Admin can add products according to categories for selling
-- Admin can delete there product, it they don't wish to continue selling the product
+- Admin can delete their product if they don't wish to continue selling the product
-- Admin can see there earning's i.e total earning and also based on category
+- Admin can see their earnings i.e total earnings and also based on category
-- Admin can see the order's they have received from the customers
+- Admin can see the orders they have received from the customers
 - Admin can modify the current status of the order, i.e pending, received, delivered, done
-- Admin can delete there product, it they don't wish to continue selling the product
+- Admin can delete their product if they don't wish to continue selling the product

 ## Test account: